chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 ![Simple "monster" art](monster.png "Monster generated for wolfi input")

-The version of the code on the v1 branch already contains a few updates from the original code, as well as bumping versions the codebase was moved from the old and sporadically maintained [restify](https://github.com/restify/node-restify) module to the more modern [express](https://expressjs.com/) module.
+The version of the code on the v1 branch already contains a few updates from the original code, as well as bumping versions, the codebase was moved from the old and sporadically maintained [restify](https://github.com/restify/node-restify) module to the more modern [express](https://expressjs.com/) module.

-The Dockerfile for this version of the dnmonster service can be found in the dnmonster folder and looks like:
+The Dockerfile for this version of the dnmonster service can be found in the dnmonster folder:

 ```Dockerfile